top of page

 https://www.abc.net.au/news/2024-06-06/nsw-police-failures-to-properly-investigate-domestic-violence/103927244?utm_source=chatgpt.com

-INDEPENDENT WATCHDOG RECEIVES 4,300 ALLEGATIONS AGAINST POLICE - 2024 VIC
+INDEPENDENT WATCHDOG RECEIVES 4,300 ALLEGATIONS AGAINST POLICE - 2024 VICTORIA

 Victoria’s independent anti-corruption body considered more than 4,300 allegations and almost 2000 complaints against Victoria Police last year.
 The report identifies a rising number of complaints and notifications about police misconduct, IBAC says.